MOLLY ZAKOOR

 +

-After receiving her BA in Creative Writing from The New School in 2009, she worked in publishing as an in-house editor at The Friedrich Agency where she worked with authors such as Elizabeth Strout, Jane Smiley, Terry McMillan, Karen Joy Fowler, and Ruth Ozeki.
-In 2013, she left the agency to pursue her own writing, performing, and professional freelance editing/author consultation services.
-As an independent editor, she’s worked with authors such as Imbolo Mbue, Dani Shapiro, Mary Laura Philpott, Grant Ginder, Michelle Ruiz Keil, Will Heinrich, William Haseltine, and she’s continued her work with Ruth Ozeki, too.
+Molly has been working in publishing for sixteen years, and as an independent editor, ghostwriter, and author consultant for twelve.
+After receiving her BA in Creative Writing from The New School in 2009, she worked in publishing as an in-house editor at The Friedrich Agency where she worked with authors such as Elizabeth Strout, Ruth Ozeki, Jane Smiley, Terry McMillan, Karen Joy Fowler, and Sheri Holman.
+In 2013, she left the agency to pursue her writing and freelance professional services.
+As an independent editor, she’s worked with authors such as Imbolo Mbue, Dani Shapiro, Ruth Ozeki, Mary Laura Philpott, Grant Ginder, Nadia Bowers, Michelle Ruiz Keil, Tatjana Soli, Andrea Yaryura Clark, Maryanne O’Hara, Will Heinrich, William Haseltine, and many others.
 She has taught writing and publishing workshops in both Brooklyn, NY and Austin, TX.
-Currently, Molly is the Story Editor for the hit podcast from iHeart Media, Family Secrets.
+Currently, Molly is also the Story Editor for the hit podcast from iHeart Media, Family Secrets, and the Senior Editor at Empress Editions.

 +